jkutner/jkutner.github.com/_posts/2016-01-12-postgres-ssl.md

 Since version `9.2-1002-jdbc4`, the PostgreSQL JDBC driver has supported the `sslmode` property, which corresponds to the `sslmode` setting in [libpq](http://www.postgresql.org/docs/current/static/libpq-ssl.html).
 The desired value when connecting to a Heroku PostgreSQL server is `sslmode=require`.
-In a JDBC URL, this might look like this:
+In a JDBC URL, it might look like this:

 {% highlight text %}
 jdbc:postgresql://host:5432/db?sslmode=require